hharting14/ROBOT_MOBILE_MANIPULATION/README.md

 - Xerr: MATLAB file with the error data.
 - Animation: input file for the Coppelia Sim.
 - Parameters: according to the movement in the video.

+'extra':

+Tested an overshoot case when the error transient response can be appreciated.
+The parameters are specified.